Recommended Microsoft Word 365 Settings for Using the Equation Editor with Screen Readers

 Enable Math AutoCorrect Everywhere

-5. Shift + tab to get to the Math AutoCorrect tab.
+- Shift + tab several times and arrow over to get to the Math AutoCorrect tab.

 Structural navigation for reading math in context